Analyzing XPeng (XPEV) and Its Competitors

 Analyst Recommendations

-This is a breakdown of current recommendations and price targets for XPeng and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for XPeng and its competitors, as provided by MarketBeat.com.

 |Sell Ratings